havefive/koa-tmpl/README.md

 ```
-parse-server will work on port 1370
+parse-server will be work on port 1370, web server will be work on port 7001

 To be continued